Swan Lake Nature Sanctuary: Volunteers

 Volunteers have always played a key role in the development and management of the nature sanctuary.
 They were heavily responsible for the initial creation and development of the sanctuary site, and continue to contribute hundreds of hours a year to ensure the safety and maintenance of both the site and the Nature House.
 Volunteers are on hand to assist with nature education programs, stream restoration activities, invasive plant removal, trail building, working in the native plant garden, providing office assistance, and even leading groups of bird watchers.

 Membership

 The Swan Lake Christmas Hill Nature Sanctuary derives a portion of its funding from community membership.
 Membership fees directly support the many conservation, research and education initiatives that take place in the sanctuary, and provide a valuable link between the community and the sanctuary's activities.
 Members receive a member discount when visiting the gift shop or registering for programs and birthday parties, and get to go behind the scenes at members-only events.
 Members are invited to take part in shaping the future of the Nature Sanctuary by voting at the Annual General Meeting.

 Facilities

 Swan Lake Christmas Hill Nature House

-The Nature House is open seven days a week, and admission is by donation.
-It contains a library, a bee colony, offices, a classroom, nature exhibits, two snakes, and a turtle.
+The Nature House hours are published on their website, and admission is by donation.
+It contains a library, a bee colony, offices, a classroom, nature exhibits, and a turtle.
 Classroom space is available for rent after opening hours, and many community events are hosted there.